 2. Try them on the light table

 Our kids take any opportunity to turn sensory play into pretend play with their little animals (or dinos!) and toy figures.
-Toss a few into the water beads and see what they come up with!
+Toss a few into the bin and see what they come up with!

 4. Sort them!

-Our kids sort the water beads just for fun, but there’s also color recognition and fine motor skill development in practice here (great for the littles!) and even counting.
+Our kids sort them just for fun, but there’s also color recognition and fine motor skill development in practice here (great for the littles!) and even counting.
 Use your hands or use spoons and scoops.

 5. Mix with shaving cream